This factsheet has been written to help you understand and gain some advice on suspected cow’s milk allergy in babies...

 The only treatment for FPIES is to avoid the trigger food.
 Your doctor will advise as to how to alter the diet to achieve this, and you may receive advice from a dietitian if the foods to be removed include a major food group.

 There is no specific treatment for a child during an FPIES reaction.
 However, sometimes intravenous (IV) fluids will be required, due to the dehydration.
 If the vomiting is ongoing an anti-sickness medicine called Ondansetron may be used to help.
-In addition, sometimes a steroids are given to treat severe reactions.
 Most families of children with FPIES will be given a letter to present to emergency departments explaining their child’s condition and the appropriate treatment.

 There is no role for the use of adrenaline devices in the management of FPIES.